- with the local authorities of that country

 - Documents drawn up in a foreign language must be translated into French, Dutch or German by a sworn translator.
 You must choose the language of the Belgian municipality to which the document is transferred.

 - The signature of a foreign sworn translator must also be legalised.

 - In Belgium, a list of sworn translators can be obtained from the Registry of the Court of First Instance.

-For more information on this subject, visit the SPF Foreign Affairs website:
+For more information on this subject, visit the FPS Foreign Affairs website:

 You can also contact:

 FPS Foreign Affairs, Foreign Trade and Development Cooperation